shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ```

 This function is the only public api of this class and has to return a `ProductSearchResult`.
-The product search should be executed over the original ProductSearchService, therefore the function calls the `search` function on the decorated service to get access on the original search result.
+The product search should be executed using the original ProductSearchService, therefore the function calls the `search` function on the decorated service to get access on the original search result.
 ```php
 $result = $this->coreService->search($criteria, $context);
 ```